The BFG is our favourite Roald Dahl story, so for Roald Dahl Day this year we decided to do a few related activities to mark the occasion.

-Our Dream Jars were my favourite to male because it gave us the opportunity to talk about our own dreams, nightmares, hopes and wishes, fears and goals.
+Our Dream Jars were my favourite to make because it gave us the opportunity to talk about our own dreams, nightmares, hopes and wishes, fears and goals.
 What I had imagined would be a 10 minute craft activity turned into a really good quality conversation with my boys and I enjoyed it all the more.

 There are lots of other ways to mark Roald Dahl day too.
 Have a look on the official Roald Dahl website for some printable activities and more ideas.

 Don’t forget to read a Roald Dahl book to your little ones at bedtime tonight!